oxinabox/DataDepsGenerators.jl/paper/paper.md

 Contemporaneously, with the creation of DataDepsGenerator.jl, the was proposed package ([`doidata`](https://github.com/ropenscilabs/doidata)) to acquire data based on a DOI.
-While this has yet to eventuate into usable software, several of the discussions relating to it were insightful, and contributed to the functionality of DataDepsGenerators.jl
+While this has yet to eventuate into usable software, several of the discussions relating to it were insightful, and contributed to the functionality of DataDepsGenerators.jl.

 ## Acknowledgements